open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Creating a Combo Box
 --------------------

-To allow changing the active electrode, we will create a :code:`ComboBox`` to list all the available electrodes for the currently selected stream in the editor.
-We will create a :code:`JUCE::ComboBox`` in the editor by making the following changes in :code:`RateViewerEditor.h`:
+To make it possible to change the active electrode, we will create a selectable list of all the available electrodes for the currently selected stream in the editor.
+Create a :code:`ComboBox`` in the editor by making the following changes in :code:`RateViewerEditor.h`:

 1. Have the :code:`RateViewerEditor` class inherit from :code:`ComboBox::Listener`, in addition to :code:`VisualizerEditor`: